-Pursuant to the requirements of Federal Register Section 668.41 (e) "Fire Safety Report," this annual report contains fire statistics for the calendar years 2016, 2015 and 2014.
-In addition, fire safety systems are described in the section entitled "Residence Hall Fire Detection Alarm and Suppression Systems" found below.
+Pursuant to the requirements of Federal Register Section 668.41 (e) "Fire Safety Report," this annual report contains fire statistics for the calendar years 2018, 2017 and 2016.

-The following Residence Hall Fire Report contains the cause of the fire, deaths and injuries treated at a medical facility and value of property damaged at Manhattan College for preceding three calendar years.
+The following Residence Hall Fire Report contains the cause of the fire, deaths and injuries treated at a medical facility and value of property damaged at Manhattan College for the preceding three calendar years.